-The plaintiff-respondent (husband) filed this action on 7.11.1984 against the defendant-petitioner (wife) for a decree of separation on the grounds set out in the plaint.
+The plantiff-respondent (husband) filed this action on 7.11.1984 against the defendant-petitioner (wife) for a decree of separation on the grounds set out in the plaint (a copy of which is annexed, marked "A").
 The defendant-petitioner filed answer denying that any cause of action has accrued to the plaintiff-respondent to sue her, and prayed that the plaintiff-respondent's action be dismissed.